danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-09-adding-a-sticky-header-to-a-swiftui-scroll-view.md

 ## Conclusion

-The `ScrollViewWithStickyHeader` in this post lets you create scroll views with sticky headers by just providing a custom header and header height.
-It will continuously provide you with the scroll offset and the visible header ratio as you scroll, which you can use to create amazing scroll effects.
+The `ScrollViewWithStickyHeader` in this post lets you create sticky scroll view headers by just providing a custom header and a header height.

+The scroll view will continuously provide you with the scroll offset and visible header ratio as you scroll, which you can use to create amazing scroll effects.

 I have added this view to my newly released [ScrollKit]({{project.url}}) library.
 You can find the source code [here]({{project.url}}{{page.source}}).
 If you give it a try, I'd love to hear what you think.

-Big thanks to [Daniel Arden]({{page.arden}}) for joining me in my efforts to extend the native SwiftUI `ScrollView` with these great features.
+Big thanks to [Daniel Arden]({{page.arden}}) for joining my efforts to extend the native SwiftUI `ScrollView` with these great features.